Hard Money Lenders Ohio: Fast Real Estate Financing

 What is a hard money lender?

 A hard money lender is a private individual or company that provides short-term loans secured by real estate.
 Unlike traditional lenders, who focus heavily on the borrower’s creditworthiness, hard money lenders emphasize the value of the property used as collateral.
-They often work with real estate investors, including house flippers and those purchasing rental properties, who need quick access to funds and flexible terms.
+They often work with real estate investors, including house flippers and rental property buyers, who need quick access to funds and flexible terms.

-Hard money lenders use after-repair value (ARV) — the estimated value of a property after renovations — to determine the loan amount.
+To determine the loan amount, hard money lenders use the after-repair value (ARV), the estimated value of a property after renovations.
 Typically, they lend a percentage of the ARV to ensure the investment’s security and profitability.

 Interest rates on hard money loans are higher, often ranging from 8% to 15%, with additional costs like origination fees and points.
 If a borrower fails to repay, the lender can seize the property to recover their investment.